Ghostly hedgerows

 You can read more about it here.

-One species that will be flying soon is the Orange Tip Butterfly.
+One species of butterfly that will be flying soon is the Orange Tip Butterfly.
 Only males have the bright orange wing tips.
-Females lay eggs on specific caterpillar food plants, mainly on Cuckooflower and Garlic Mustard, and this species is thriving, up by 42% since 1976.
-Both species are flowering at the moment.
+Females lay eggs on specific caterpillar food plants, mainly on Cuckooflower and Garlic Mustard, and this species of butterfly is thriving, up by 42% since 1976.
+Both species of caterpillar food plant are flowering at the moment.
 Garlic Mustard grows in shady spots in woodlands and hedgerows whilst Cuckooflower prefers damp meadows.

 Garlic Mustard in Tysoe